russhustle/leetpattern/docs/grind75/string.md

     --8<-- "ts/0005_longest_palindromic_substring.ts"
     ```

-## 438. Find All Anagrams In A String
+## 438. Find All Anagrams in a String

 === "Python"